Boulder08/chunknorris/README.md

 ## Overview

-**Chunk Norris** is a simple Python script designed for chunked encoding of AV1 streams.
+**Chunk Norris** is a simple Python script designed for chunked encoding of AV1 or HEVC streams.
 This script allows you to process large video files more efficiently by dividing them into smaller, manageable chunks for parallel encoding.
 It also offers the flexibility to set various encoding parameters and presets to suit your specific needs.

 ---